Single-valued hyperlogarithms, correlation functions and closed string amplitudes

+For the minimal models described by a Coulomb-gas, Dotsenko and Fateev in~\cite{Dotsenko:1984nm,Dotsenko:1984ad} showed that the single-valuedness condition of the four-point correlation function determines the correlation functions, up to an overall constant.

-We will apply the same logic to the correlations functions that evaluate to closed string partial amplitudes at a special value, but with the important difference that we will determine the overall constant.
-The multi-valued conformal blocks will be Aomoto-Gel'fand hypergeometric functions which reduce to the colour-ordered open string amplitudes at a special value.
+We will determine the higher point correlations functions that evaluate to closed string building blocks at a special value, but with the important difference that we will determine the overall constant.